wosayttn/M251BSP/README.md

 # M251/M252/M254/M256/M258 Series CMSIS BSP

 To experience the powerful features of M251/M252/M254/M256/M258 series in few minutes, please select the sample code to download and execute on their NuMaker boards.
-Open the project files to build them with Keil® MDK, IAR, NuEclipse or VSCode, and then download and trace them on the NuMaker board to see how it works.
+Open the project files to build them with Keil® MDK, IAR, NuEclipse or VS Code, and then download and trace them on the NuMaker board to see how it works.

 ## .\Document\